Hobson Lucas Family Foundation

 On Education: Mellody Hobson has stated, "Our shared passion is education and its power to transform lives — as it did ours."
 George Lucas describes education as the "foundation of our democracy and a stepping-stone for youth to reach their full potential."

-On Philanthropy: Hobson has emphasized their stewardship philosophy: "We've always said we're holding society's money, which we fully intend to give back."
+On Philanthropy: Hobson has emphasised their stewardship philosophy: "We've always said we're holding society's money, which we fully intend to give back."

-On Diversity in Film: George Lucas noted the rationale for the USC diversity scholarship program: "Hispanic and African American storytellers are underrepresented in the entertainment industry."
+On Diversity in Film: George Lucas noted the rationale for the USC diversity scholarship programme: "Hispanic and African American storytellers are underrepresented in the entertainment industry."

 Application Process & Timeline